JJWasyl/WordAdver/README.md

 Change `device=cpu` if you wish to train on the CPU.
 Use `-nonstatic / -static` for embedding updates and `-word2vec / -random` for starting word embedding vectors.
 1. Similarly, train the LSTM classifier `WordAdver\lstm\sst2_lstm`.
 You can skip the flags.

+*Note: Hyperparameters are edited inside the above script files.
+Most notable is the `sim_threshold` for the similarity index and `n_option` for the amount of word options to examine during training.*

 Command examples
 ```